I don’t believe much in balance.

-That tiresome life puzzle.
-The fidgeting and fretting, trying to make everything fit.
-The dream of managing and balancing all the different parts we want our lives to consist of.
+You know, the dream of managing and balancing all the different parts of our lives so that everything fits together neatly, without stress.
 That kind of balance is a myth and a fantasy.
 It’s just the old dream of having everything at once, in slightly different wording.
 The dream of not having to choose.

-We’re so easily seduced by the idea of ourselves on top of life, of days filled to the brim with everything – the right people, the right activities, the right stuff – our energy perfectly distributed, and no stress.
+We’re so easily seduced by the idea of the solvable life puzzle.
+Ourselves on top of life, our days filled with the right people, the right activities, the right stuff – our energy perfectly distributed and no overwhelm.
 It can be done.
 Right?
 We can do it, if we only find the balance.

 It’s a fantasy.

 And we never ever make it.
 A moment here and there the construction seem to hold together, we balance on top of it, afraid to draw breath in case we cause it all to collapse.
 Which it does, inevitably.

 The striving for balance causes so much stress – the very same stress it claims to relieve us from.
 It creates a constant feeling of not enough-ness.

 We claw our way through life in our efforts to make it work, stressing and fretting trying to make everything fit.
 The prize we pay is that nothing ever gets to be wholehearted.
 That we never fully succeed, never fully commit, and never truly rest.

 I’ve quit that race.
 No more striving for balance.